turingschool/front-end-curriculum/lessons/basic-git-workflow.md

 Now, still in master, run `git log` again and see what you get.

-All you're commits are there again!
+All your commits are there again!
 We've successfully merged the code from our branch back into master.
 Now that master is up to date, we don't really need the new-text branch anymore.
 Let's go ahead and delete it.
 First confirm that you're on the branch you think you are (in this case, master) with `git branch` and then run:

 ```
 git branch -d new-text